Agnelli family: Margherita Agnelli

 Margherita Agnelli de Pahlen (born 1955), the only daughter and sole surviving child of Gianni Agnelli, received an estimated inheritance of $2 billion when her father, Gianni Agnelli died.
 In a lawsuit filed in 2007 and rejected in 2010, Margherita Agnelli asked the annullation of the 2004 inheritance agreement signed with her mother; she said that it was based on incomplete information.
 On 30 May 2007, she filed a lawsuit against three long-time advisors of her father: Gianluigi Gabetti, Franzo Grande Stevens, and Virgilio Marrone.
 The lawsuit was also against her own mother, Marella Agnelli.
 The lawsuit demanded that Gabetti, Grande Stevens, and Marrone provide a report on her father's estate "with information pertaining to the historic evolution of the assets" from January 24, 1993, forward.
 D'Antona & Partners, a Milan-based public-relations firm, provided The Wall Street Journal with news of the lawsuit before the Agnelli family was aware of it.
 In Turin, Italy in March 2010 Judge Brunella Rosso rejected the lawsuit filed against Margherita's mother Marella Agnelli and advisers Franzo Grande Stevens and Gianluigi Gabetti.
 She had three children John, Lapo and Ginevra from her first marriage with Alain Elkann who inherited the largest shares of the Agnelli fortune.
-She had other five children from her second and current husband, Count Serge de Pahlen.
+She had five other children from her second and current husband, Count Serge de Pahlen.